 - ArcelorMittal (NYSE: MT)

-Investors looking to invest in Europe outside of these three major indices may want to consider European ETFs.
-These ETFs give investors an easy way to hold a diversified portfolio of assets in a single security than can be purchased or sold on U.S. exchanges.
-But it’s important to remember that even diverse ETFs have several risks that investors should consider.
+Investors who are looking to invest in Europe outside of these three major indexes may want to look into European ETFs.
+These ETFs provide easy ways to hold a more diversified portfolio of assets in a single security; it's simpler than buying a lot of individual stocks U.S. exchanges.

 - iShares S&P Europe 350 Index Fund (NYSE: IEV)